The-Mastoget-Organization/about/README.md

 [Bug/Issue Reporting](https://github.com/The-Mastoget-Organization/about/issues)

 ## Redirector
-Used to redirect main indexed traffic to the main processor or to the emergency processor.<br>
+Used to redirect main indexed traffic to the main processors or to the emergency processor.<br>
 ✓Mastoget - x10 Hosting

 ## Main Processors